Paranoid (Post Malone song)

-"Paranoid" is a song by American rapper and singer Post Malone and the opening track of his second studio album Beerbongs & Bentleys (2018).
+"Paranoid" is a song by American musician Post Malone and the opening track of his second studio album Beerbongs & Bentleys (2018).
 It was produced by Cashio, with co-production from Blueysport and additional production from Louis Bell.

 Background

 During his performance at the Rolling Loud festival in 2021, Post Malone revealed that his inspiration for writing the song was from losing trust in his best friend in the music industry.

 Composition

 In the song, Post Malone sings about being convinced that his enemies are following him, sleeping with a gun beside him, family and friends turning against him, and the overall feeling that he cannot trust anyone.
 He also compares himself to whistleblower Edward Snowden at one point.
 Evan Rytlewski of Pitchfork described Malone's singing in the song as 'guttural, belted delivery".